 Plots and Images: If a task asks you to generate plots or images, they must be included in the PDF.
-Make sure that they are of sufficient quality to be readable and that plot axes and curves are properly labelled.
+Make sure that they are of sufficient quality to be readable, that they have a caption, that plot axes and curves are properly labeled, and that you reference them in the corresponding exercise.

-Console Output: Some tasks ask you to print something to the console, in which case the properly formatted console output should be included in the PDF as well.
+Console Output: Some tasks ask you apply your implementation to an example and to print something to the console, in which case the properly formatted console output should be included in the PDF as well.
 This helps us to quickly narrow down if and where something went wrong and to save points for you.
-Please do not include console output you just generate for yourself.